github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/tracking-code-scanning-alerts-in-issues-using-task-lists.md

 title: Tracking code scanning alerts in issues using task lists
 shortTitle: Track alerts in issues
 intro: You can add code scanning alerts to issues using task lists.
 This makes it easy to create a plan for development work that includes fixing alerts.
-product: '{% data reusables.gated-features.code-scanning %}'
+permissions: '{% data reusables.permissions.code-scanning-all-alerts %}'
-permissions: 'If you have write permission to a repository you can track {% data variables.product.prodname_code_scanning %} alerts in issues using task lists.'
 versions:
   feature: code-scanning-task-lists
 redirect_from: